 The CPU, as well as the other components, sit on MSI’s B450 Tomahawk motherboard.
 Since this is a budget build, there’s no need to spend a lot of money on an X series motherboard.
 The Tomahawk is an excellent motherboard, with support for all generations of Ryzen processors, and up to 64GB of dual-channel memory.
 There’s also support for 2-way AMD Crossfire, so you could add another GPU down the road.
 The Tomahawk also has an excellent VRM section at the CPU, so there’s quite the potential for overclocking.
 Last but not least, it includes a few extra features such as a debug LED or MSI’s Game Boost.

-Now, while the graphics card selection used to be much better on the Nvidia side of things, that has changed with AMD’s release of the RX 5700 series.
-That’s why we decided to go with the RX 5700 in this build, which is an excellent GPU, especially for the price.
-It’s built on a 7nm process and comes with 8GB of GDDR6 memory.
-It’s designed with PCIe 4.0 support, and it was made with 1440p gaming in mind, which wasn’t possible “on a budget” up until a while ago.
+The NVIDIA GeForce GTX 1660 Ti is the perfect GPU for this build.
+Now, while the graphics card selection used to be much better on the Nvidia side of things, things have changed with AMD’s release of the RX 5700 series.
+So if you can increase your budget a bit, the RX 5700 would be better.
+However, the NVIDIA GeForce GTX 1660 Ti is an excellent GPU, especially for the price.
+It’s comes with 6GB of GDDR6 memory, has a core clock of 1770 MHz and a boost of 1830 MHz.
+This GPU is also great for 1080p and even 1440p gaming, which wasn’t possible “on a budget” up until a while ago.

 Next up, we have the memory.
 16GB of RAM is standard nowadays, but the thing with Ryzen is that you can’t just get any memory.
 First, it needs to be compatible with Ryzen, and second, you’ll want it to be dual channel, at a high frequency, for best performance.
 In a budget build, Corsair’s Vengeance LPX fits very well.
 We recommend their 2x8GB kit, which is DDR4 memory running at 3000Mhz.
 It has a heatsink, but a fairly low one, so you won’t have issues even with aftermarket coolers.
 It comes with CL15 timings and XMP 2.0 support, and you can choose a color if you want to color-coordinate your build.